oVirt/ovirt-site/source/release/3.4/index.html.md

 #### Storage

+*   [Multiple Storage Domains](Features/MultipleStorageDomains) enables a virtual machine to spread its disks across several storage domains within the same datacenter.
 *   [Read Only Disk for Engine](Features/Read_Only_Disk) gives Engine the read-only disk capability already found in VDSM.
-*   [Single-disc Snapshot](Features/Single_Disk_Snapshot) enables the creation of a customized snapshot, allowing the user to select from which disks to take a snapshot.
+*   [Single-disk Snapshot](Features/Single_Disk_Snapshot) enables the creation of a customized snapshot, allowing the user to select from which disks to take a snapshot.

 #### SLA & Scheduling